-Photoshop is an extremely powerful piece of software for any photographer to have in their arsenal.
-It is really complex and allows photographers and retouchers to achieve gorgeous images, but it can require in-depth knowledge to be proficient at Photoshop.
-Here are 3 quick tips to some very useful tools in Photoshop and by mastering these […]
+Photoshop is an extremely powerful piece of software for any photographer to have in their arsenal for landscape photography.
+It is really comprehensive and allows photographers and retouchers to achieve gorgeous images, but it can require in-depth knowledge to be proficient at Photoshop.
+Here are 3 quick tips to some very useful tools in Photoshop and […]

 I am a big fan of Lightroom and Photoshop guru, Scott Kelby.
 His tutorials, posts, and discoveries often inspire me to push my Adobe boundaries.
 Recently, he posted an article about why it’s better to move from Lightroom to Photoshop’s HDR Pro when creating High Dynamic Range images.
 As someone that brackets virtually everything, I […]